-Many pet owners think that dog’s training consists of just training the dogs to obey.
+Many pet owners think of dog training as simply training dogs to obey.
 But it goes further!
-It also improves our quality of life, reduces stress and helps in living with humans and other animals.
+It also improves our quality of life, reduces stress and helps to live with humans and other animals.

-The physical training activities are fun and make them more active, increasing the quality of life, reducing stress.
+The physical training activities are fun and make them more active, increasing their quality of life, and reducing stress.

-Besides that, the training improves the animal socializing abilities with humans and other animals and at the same time it improves the communication between the owner and the dog.
+Besides that, the training improves the animal’s socializing abilities with humans and other animals, and at the same time, it improves communication between the owner and the dog.

-Just by learning simple commands like sitting, staying, running or jumping and they will became more obedient, keeping you away from stressful situations.
+Just by learning simple commands like sitting, staying, running, or jumping and they will become more obedient, keeping you away from stressful situations.

-A good dog behaviour also brings well-being for both of you and it also protects your furry friend from dangerous situations, such as crossing the road with fast moving cars.
+Good dog behavior also brings well-being for both of you, and it also protects your furry friend from dangerous situations, such as crossing the road with fast-moving cars.

-On the contrary, an anxious dog can be extremely depressed, stops eating, does not pee or poop.
-However, when the owner comes back home, the dog relieves himself and ends up peeing himself, without realizing it.
+On the contrary, an anxious dog can be extremely depressed, stop eating, does not pee or poop.
+However, when the owner comes back home, the dog relieves himself and ends up peeing himself without realizing it.

 If you have chosen to take lessons for your dog with a professional trainer, then the training time also will vary according to how much time the trainer will have access to the dog weekly.